froala/KMSFroalaEditorBundle/README.md

     includeJQuery: false

     # Disable all bundle javascripts inclusion (not concerning JQuery).
-    # Usage: if you are using Grunt or other and you want to include yoursef all scripts.
+    # Usage: if you are using Grunt or other and you want to include yourself all scripts.
     includeJS: false

     # Disable Font Awesome inclusion.
     includeFontAwesome: false

     # Disable all bundle CSS inclusion (not concerning Font Awesome).
-    # Usage: if you are using Grunt or other and you want to include yoursef all stylesheets.
+    # Usage: if you are using Grunt or other and you want to include yourself all stylesheets.
     includeCSS: false

     # Change the froala base path.
+    # Usage: let me know, I don't think it's usefull.
     basePath: "/my/custom/path".

     # The image upload folder in your /web directory.